-Lakers are found in hundreds of fishing lakes in Ontario and even though they seem like a rare and elusive fish they are actually quite common in Ontario.
+Lakers are found in hundreds of deep-water lakes in Ontario and even though they seem like a rare and elusive fish they are actually quite common in Ontario.
 The perception people have is based on not knowing how to fish for them or not spending any time fishing for them; a problem we solve on this fishing website.
 The best eating size Laker is 1/2 to 5 pounds.
 Stories about them being an oily fish are totally not true.
-They taste fantastic and are far superior in flavour to Rainbow or Brown Trout, which taste more like salmon.
+They taste fantastic and are far superior in flavour to Rainbows or Browns, which taste more like salmon.

-Lake Trout are usually found in deep rocky lakes.
-Lake Trout are a cold-water species and in the summer they go deep to find cooler water.
+Lakers are usually found in cool and deep rocky lakes.
+They are a cold-water species and in the summer they go deep to find cooler water.
 Many people seem to think they go to the bottom of the lake and are not accessible.
-Generally on Ontario's inland lakes the Lake Trout rarely go below 55 feet deep when feeding.
+Generally on Ontario's inland lakes they rarely go below 55 feet deep when feeding.
 They require a minimum dissolved oxygen level of 6 parts per million or greater to be actively hunting.
-Lake Trout can survive in lower oxygen levels but their bodies go into a state of hibernation and that does not interest fisherpersons.
+They can survive in lower oxygen levels but their bodies go into a state of hibernation and that does not mean good fishing.
 The boundary separating higher and lower oxygen levels is caused by different water temperatures and this is called the thermocline.
-Just above the thermocline is where the greatest number of feeding Lake Trout will be.
+Just above the thermocline is where the greatest number of feeding fish will be.
 They will shoot up into shallower water for short periods of time to raid schools of Lake Herring, Shad, Cisco and Chub.
 Early morning and evening you will find the best fishing depth to be around 40 to 50 feet.
 This is different on every lake.
-In spring fed lakes you can catch Lake Trout in 15 feet of water in the middle of summer.
+In spring fed lakes you can catch them in 15 feet of water in the middle of summer.

-Lets say a Lake Trout is 38 inches long.
+Lets say a fish is 38 inches long.

 B = 12 (next 6 years)

 D = .75 (growth per year after 8 years)